nasa/fmdtools/docs/Examples.rst

   - Adding fault and operational modes to Model functions using the method :meth:`fmdtools.define.Block.assoc_modes()` and explanation of the `key_phases_by` and `exclusive` options.

-  - Using :func:`fmdtools.analyze.process.modephases()` to setting a :class:`fmdtools.define.SampleApproach` up which samples individual faults based on the phases of the model and/or function defined by their operational modes.
+  - Using :func:`fmdtools.sim.result.History.get_modephases()` to setting a :class:`fmdtools.define.SampleApproach` up which samples individual faults based on the phases of the model and/or function defined by their operational modes.

   - Using :func:`fmdtools.analyze.plot.phases()` to visualize the phases and modes of a model over time and :func:`fmdtools.analyze.plot.samplecosts()` to visualize the consequences of each fault scenario in the approach within each phase.